grasslandnetwork/node_lite_object_detection/README.md

 5. Go to the AWS website and create two AWS S3 Buckets.
 One for the frames on which we will perform object detection, And one for the model.

-6. Download the current eon's model from the [main website](https://www.grassland.network/) at the bottom under "Downloads" and upload it to the S3 bucket you made to hold the model
+6. Download the current eon's model from [here](http://downloads.grassland.network/models/eon_0.pb) and upload it to the S3 bucket you made to hold the model

 7. Clone this repo on your local machine and `cd` to the root directory